North Carolina Central University: History

-Akinleye retired in 2024 and was succeeded by former Elizabeth City State University Chancellor Karrie G. Dixon.
+Akinleye retired in 2024 and was succeeded by former Elizabeth City State University chancellor Karrie G. Dixon.

 Campus

-The campus is located about a mile south of downtown Durham, North Carolina and about three miles east of Duke University.
+The campus is located about a mile south of downtown Durham, North Carolina, and about three miles east of Duke University.
 Eleven buildings built before 1940 are included in a national historic district.
 All of the buildings, except for the three residences, are Georgian Revival-style buildings; they have contemporary fireproof construction with steel trusses and brick exterior walls.
 They include the James E. Shepard Administration Building, Alexander Dunn Hall, Annie Day Shepard Hall, and five institutional buildings built in the late 1930s under the auspices of the Public Works Administration.
 The campus was listed on the National Register of Historic Places in 1986.
+The College Heights Historic District borders the campus.

 Organization

 NCCU is a part of the University of North Carolina (UNC) System.
 The campus is governed by a thirteen-member Board of Trustees: eight elected, four appointed, and the president of the Student Government Association also serves as an ex-officio member.
 The Board elects its officers annually and meets five times per year.